Make your own healthy protein bars in less than 10 minutes with Sunwarrior plant-based protein powder to help energize your body!

 10 Minute Raw Chocolate Protein Bars

-1/2 cup raw cacao powder 1/2 cup Sunwarrior protein powder 1 tablespoon maca powder 2 to 3 tablespoons liquid coconut oil 1/3 cup coconut nectar syrup (or natural liquid sweetener of choice) 1/2 teaspoon sea salt 1/2 cup goji berries 1/2 cup mulberries (*what are mulberries? see below) 1/2 cup raw cacao nibs
+1/2 cup raw cacao powder 1/2 cup Sunwarrior protein powder (or clean protein powder of choice) 1 tablespoon maca powder 2 to 3 tablespoons liquid coconut oil 1/3 cup coconut nectar syrup (or natural liquid sweetener of choice) 1/2 cup goji berries 1/2 cup mulberries (*what are mulberries? see below) 1/2 cup raw cacao nibs sprinkle sea salt

 Place everything but the dried berries and cacao nibs in a huge bowl and mix together well with a fork into a chocolatey paste.
 If it’s too dry, add a bit more coconut oil.
 The goal is to get the consistency of (healthy) chocolate cookie dough.
 Before you add in the rest of the ingredients, try it.
 It should taste really good!
 If it doesn’t taste amazing, then add a bit more liquid sweetener until you love the taste.

 Once evenly mixed up, add the dried berries and nibs.
 After evenly mixed, place in a baking dish or on a plate that has been lined with saran wrap or parchment paper (to prevent it from sticking once frozen).
 Use your hands to make sure that the bar mixture is flat and evenly distributed.
 Place in freezer for about an hour.
 Done!
 That’s it.
 You just made raw chocolate protein bars!